xavierloeraflores/Delivery-Routing/algorithm-overview.md

 ## A. Algorithm Overview

-Our solution to solve the WGUPS Delivery Routing Problem is to develop a delivery routing program that utilizes a greedy algorithm to find an efficient route and delivery distribution.
+Our solution to solve the WGUPS Delivery Routing Problem is to develop a delivery routing program that utilizes a greedy algorithm that uses a nearest neighbor algorithm to find an efficient route and delivery distribution.

-## B. Data Structure

-### 1. Data Structure Relationship to Components
+## B. Data Structure And Relationship To Components
+The package delivery program utilizes a hash table to store the delivery package data and a weighted adjacency matrix, or distance matrix to store the distances between addresses.The hash table data structure contains all the raw package data contained in a package object.
+The package object contains the package ID, delivery address, deadline, city, zip code, and weight.
+Alongside the package object, the hash table stores a delivery package object which contains the delivery status, delivery time if delivered, and address object.
+The distance matrix matrix stores the distances between the addresses.
+It can look up the distance between two addresses by using the address ID for the row and column index in constant time.
+The program will update the delivery package object in the hash table after determining which package to deliver first based on the closest address in the distance matrix.

 ## C. Overview

+## D. Algorithm Justification

 ### 1. Algorithm Psuedocode